au-ts/cogent/doc/reference/verification.rst

 may not directly be verified along with the Cogent code (such as Linux kernel headers), so we need a way to work around this.

 Note that, as we will use types from the standard library that are not implemented in our antiquoted C or Cogent code, we must inform the compiler of the existence of these types.
-We do this with the flag ``--ext-type=types.cfg`` (we have explained this flag in :ref:`first-program`), which points to the file in our example directory.
+We do this with the flag ``--ext-type=types.cfg`` (we have explained this flag in :doc:`../introduction/first-program`), which points to the file in our example directory.
 As we'll use the file stream type, the only line in this file is ``FILE``.

 We'll write two wrapper files, each called ``wrapper.ac`` that contain different definitions of various library types and functions